RESEARCH & INSIGHTS

 What percentage of relationships start online in 2026?

-Over 60% of new relationships among adults under 40 now begin through dating apps or online platforms.
-This percentage has grown steadily since 2020.
-Among couples who got engaged in the past year, approximately 40% met through dating apps, making it the most common way couples meet today, surpassing meeting through friends or at work.
+A growing number of relationships now begin through dating apps or online platforms.
+Dating apps have become one of the most common ways couples meet today, alongside meeting through friends or at work.

 How long should I talk to someone online before meeting in person?